Poke is the new taco

 Poke bowls are the latest fast casual trend to hit Madison.

-While we’ve seen tacos dominating the menus of new area restaurants over the last year, it appears that the infinitely customizable Mexican tortilla pocket has big bold competition in the the infinitely customizable Hawaiian fish salad bowl, poke.
+While we’ve seen tacos dominating the menus of new area restaurants over the last year, it appears that the infinitely customizable Mexican tortilla pocket has big bold competition in the infinitely customizable Hawaiian fish salad bowl, poke.
 Nationally, poke has been tapped as the latest fast-casual trend.
 And that makes sense.
 Poke bowls are fun to put together and suit a variety of dietary needs.

 Poke took Madison unawares in August 2016 with the opening of Miko Poké on Monroe Street.
 And the dish has been popping up all over town since, in such Asian-influenced spots as Ramen Kid, Muramoto and Mad Seafood Boiler, but also in less expected spots like Eno Vino and Bonfyre American Grill, or as an appetizer served on wonton chips at The Great Dane.
 There are even premade poke bowls at the deli counter at Festival Foods.
 Festival assistant manager Tami Koeth says that given the store’s success with sushi, poke bowls seemed like the natural next step “and they’ve been selling really well.”